Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: Introduction

-The most natural possibility is that there are objects with fractional topological charge $\sim 1/N$, whose contribution directly survives at infinite $N$, $\sim \exp(-8 \pi^2/\lambda)$. 't Hooft first presented explicit configurations on tori of finite volume \cite{tHooft:1980kjq,tHooft:1981nnx,vanBaal:1982ag,Sedlacek:1982cd,Nash:1982kp,Killingback:1984en,Alvarez:2003}.
-Kraan, van Baal, Lee, and Lu \cite{Lee:1997vp,Lee:1998vu,Lee:1998bb,Kraan:1998pm,Kraan:1998sn,Diakonov:2002fq,Bruckmann:2009nw,Diakonov:2009jq,Poppitz:2008hr,Gonzalez-Arroyo:2019wpu,Anber:2021upc} showed that at nonzero temperature instantons can be viewed as made of $N$ constituents, each with topological charge $1/N$; the constituents have nontrival holonomy, and cannot be pulled arbitrarily far apart.
-Consequently, it is not apparent how these configurations survive in vacuum.
+At nonzero temperature in the deconfined phase, analytically Kraan, van Baal, Lee, and Lu (KvBLL) \cite{Lee:1997vp,Lee:1998vu,Lee:1998bb,Kraan:1998pm,Kraan:1998sn,GarciaPerez:1999hs,Diakonov:2002fq,Eto:2004rz,Eto:2006pg,Eto:2006mz,Bruckmann:2009nw,Diakonov:2009jq,Poppitz:2008hr,Anber:2021upc} showed that at nonzero temperature instantons can be viewed as made of $N$ constituents, each with topological charge $1/N$.
+The constituents of KvBLL instantons have nontrival holonomy at spatial infinity, though, and thus cannot be pulled arbitrarily far apart.